cfn-modules/kinesis-data-stream/README.md

 ## Limitations

-* Scalable: Auto scaling is not available
+* Scalable: Auto scaling is not yet implemented